-Danish man held over deadly bow-and-arrow attack in Norway
+Norway bow-and-arrow suspect was flagged for radicalization

+The victims were four women and one man between the ages of 50 and 70, Saeverud said.

+The man is suspected of having shot at people in a number of locations in the town of Kongsberg on Wednesday evening.
 Several of the victims were in a supermarket, police said.

-The man, who lives in Kongsberg, is known to the police, Svane Matthiassen told Norwegian broadcaster TV2.

 Norwegian news agency NTB cited police as saying the suspect also used other weapons.